If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 PokémonRedGreenNewGameDesignEarlyBorder2.png PokémonRedGreenFinalBorder2.png

-On Page 153 of New Game Design are two game screenshots which are shown to use an earlier version of the games' Super Game Boy border.
+On Page 153 of the book New Game Design are two screenshots which show an earlier version of the Super Game Boy border.
 In terms of differences, "POCKET MONSTERS" is written in a bolder, way more eye-catching font, while the rest of the border is overall way more detailed.
-This border, alongside a previously-unseen alternate version of it, later ended up found in the source code leak.
+The version subtitle is also missing, from both the frame and the title screen itself.
+This border, alongside a previously-unseen alternate version, were later found in the source code leak.

-Also worth noting is a slightly different graphic of Red on the title screen, showing him with differently-colored jacket as well as a slightly raised left arm which on the final sprite is lowered completely.
-When it comes to Nidorino, not only can't this Pokémon be seen in the final games' title screen, but the sprite it uses is actually a larger version of the one used for the fight intro cutscene.
-This particular sprite was also found in the source code leak, revealing that Red and Nidorino were a single sprite, rather than having Red being an independent sprite behind which the Pokémon sprites slide into place.
+Also worth noting is a slightly different graphic of Red on the title screen, showing him with a differently-colored jacket and raised left arm, which was later lowered completely.
+When it comes to Nidorino, not only can't this Pokémon be seen on the final title screen, but its sprite is actually a larger version of the one used for the intro battle cutscene.
+The source code leak reveals that Red and Nidorino were originally a single sprite, rather than having Red being an independent sprite behind which the Pokémon slide into place.

 Famitsu Advert